intel-iot-devkit/how-to-code-samples/README.md

 ![](./../../../images/js/earthquake-detector.jpg)

-You will need to have the Grove* Shield connected to the Arduino-compatible breakout board, in order to plug in all the various Grove* devices into the Grove* shield.
+You will need to have the Grove* Shield connected to the Arduino\*-compatible breakout board, in order to plug in all the various Grove* devices into the Grove* shield.
 Make sure you have the tiny VCC switch on the Grove* Shield set to **5V**.

 1. Plug one end of a Grove* cable into the Grove* Accelerometer, then connect the other end to any of the "I2C" ports on the Grove* Shield.
 2. Plug one end of a Grove* cable into the Grove* RGB LCD, then connect the other end into any of the "I2C" ports on the Grove* Shield.